Taiwoogbonyomi/TO_DO_List/README.md

 # **User Experience**
 ## Flow Chart
-[Lucid App](https://lucid.app/) was used in creating the flow chart for this application, the flow chart was created prior to starting the project as this give an insight into what the project entails which made writing the code easy.
+[Lucid App](https://lucid.app/) was used in creating the flow chart for this application, the flow chart was created prior to starting the project as this gave an insight into what the project entails which made writing the code easy.
+It also provide the user with an idea of how the application runs.

 <details><summary><b>Flow Chart</b></summary>